collapsed-stacks/atheism/questions/3071/why-do-people-say-the-constitution-of-the-united-states-is-based-on-the-bible.md

 - posted by: [user unknown](https://stackexchange.com/users/-1/992-user-unknown) on 2011-03-09
 - score: 1

-<p>Because they are poorly educated, they practice wishful thinking, and they put some irrelevant pieces together: Pilgrim fathers, a majority of Christians, ...
+Because they are poorly educated, they practice wishful thinking, and they put some irrelevant pieces together: Pilgrim fathers, a majority of Christians, ...
 Then they think that theft and murder were firstly forbidden in Christian culture.
-And in a rush ... - </p>
+And in a rush ... -